History of autism: DSM-IV: autistic disorder, Asperger disorder and other conditions

 In 1994, reflecting the better understood diversity of autistic experience, the DSM-IV included a number of newly defined PDD conditions.
 "Autistic disorder" was redefined, and supplemented with the new conditions Asperger's disorder, Rett disorder and childhood disintegrative disorder (CDD).
 PDD-NOS remained.
 The definition of Asperger syndrome required those with it to have speech and language difficulties.

-This edition also saw the defining of developmental coordination disorder (DCD), a condition featuring "a marked impairment in the development of motor coordination."
+This edition also saw the defining of developmental coordination disorder (DCD), a condition featuring "a marked impairment in the development of motor coordination".
 The DSM acknowledged that these symptoms were common in people with PDDs, and excluded such people from being diagnosed with DCD.
 In October 1994, the International Consensus Meeting on Children and Clumsiness adopted the concept of DCD, choosing to use it in place of earlier descriptions of child clumsiness.
 This led to the adoption of the concept by occupational therapists and physiotherapists as covering all abnormal child clumsiness.

 Schizoid personality disorder and avoidant personality disorder also remained in the manual.
 "Elective mutism" became "selective mutism".

+Psychiatrists David Shaffer (multinational) and Magda Campbell (Yugoslav-American) led the edition's Infancy, Child, and Adolescent Disorder Working Party, which was established in May 1988.
+Shaffer later noted that at this time "It was not clear from the literature, however, whether Asperger's was a distinct disorder or a mild variant of autism."

-American psychiatrist Fred Volkmar was the lead author of the autism section in the DSM-IV.
+A field trial led by American psychiatrist Fred Volkmar heavily influenced the autism section in the DSM-IV.
+The group decided to base their definition of the condition on the then current ICD-10 draft, also taking influence from the DSM-III.
+Volkmar considered himself the "lead author" of the autism definition.
 (From 2007, Volkmar would later be the fourth editor of the Journal of Autism and Developmental Disorders).

 DSM-IV TR

-The DSM-IV TR (2000) contained an almost complete rewrite of the definition of Asperger's disorder.
-Notably, it now no longer included speech and language difficulties.
-This greatly increased the number of people deemed to have the condition.
+The DSM-IV TR (2000) contained an almost complete rewrite of the description of Asperger's disorder, without changing it's formal definition at all.
+These changes were led by American psychiatrists Michael First and Harold Alan Pincus.

 Temple Grandin

 Temple Grandin became a prominent example of an autistic person.

 American animal behaviourist and squeeze machine inventor Temple Grandin came to prominence in 1996, with the publishing of her popular book Thinking in Pictures: My Life with Autism in November 1995.
 She later become a board member of the Autism Society of America.
-Together with writer Catherine Johnson, she wrote the popular book Animals in Translation: Using the Mysteries of Autism to Decode Animal Behavior, which was published in December 2004.
+Together with American writer Catherine Johnson, she wrote the popular book Animals in Translation: Using the Mysteries of Autism to Decode Animal Behavior, which was published in December 2004.
 In February 2010, a movie titled Temple Grandin about her life was released.
+She released the popular book The Autistic Brain: Helping Different Kinds of Minds Succeed in 2013, which was co-written by American science writer Richard Panek.